 Website >

-Ages: Minimum age in a double kayak with an adult is 5 years old.
+Ages: The minimum age in a double kayak with an adult is 5 years old, and the maximum weight in a kayak is 225 pounds.

 UC Aquatic Center (Berkeley Marina)